ChetanChoudhary007/Linear-Regression-Projects/README.md

 Once you have set up the environment, you can start using the projects.
 Here's how:

 1. Prepare your data:
-   - Place the necessary dataset CSV files in the appropriate locations for each project (e.g., `/house-price-prediction/data.csv` and `/car-price-prediction/car_data.csv`).
+   - Place the necessary dataset CSV files in the appropriate locations for each project.
 2. Run the data processing and model training scripts for each project:
    ```
    house_price_prediction.ipynb
    car_price_prediction.ipynb
+   Big_Market_Sales_Prediction.ipynb
    ```

 3. The scripts will load the data, preprocess it, train the models, and evaluate their performance.

 ## Model Training

-Both projects involve training predictive models using linear regression.
-The scripts (`house_price_prediction.ipynb` and `car_price_prediction.ipynb`) handle data preprocessing, model training, and evaluation for their respective projects.
+The projects involves training predictive models using linear regression.
+The scripts (`house_price_prediction.ipynb`, `car_price_prediction.ipynb` and `Big_Market_Sales_Prediction.ipynb`) handle data preprocessing, model training, and evaluation for their respective projects.

 ## Evaluation